Doing UTF-8 in Windows #

 Introduction #

-This is article shows how to handle UTF-8 encoding on a platform that still encourages the UTF-16 encoding.
+This article shows how to handle UTF-8 encoding on a platform that still encourages the UTF-16 encoding.
 I am also providing a small library for this purpose.
 The code works, it is clean, easy to understand and small.

 This is an implementation of the solution advocated in the UTF-8 Everywhere manifesto.
 I would strongly encourage you to go read the whole document to get indoctrinated ☺.